blarney-lang/blarney/README.md

 always :: Action a -> Module a
 ```

-which performs the given action *on every clock cycle*.
-Blarney
+to perform the given action *on every clock cycle*.
+Blarney actions
-actions include statements for displaying values during simulation
+include statements for displaying values during simulation
 (`display`), terminating the simulator (`finish`), and mutating state
 (see below).
 All statements in an `Action` execute in parallel,
-within a clock-cycle.
-We can generate Verilog for the test bench as
+within an a single cycle of an implicit clock.
+We can generate
-follows.
+Verilog for the test bench as follows.

 ```hs
 main :: IO ()